 The above mentioned power values are "conducted" power values, they were measured on the same sample which was prepared for the FCC approval.
-The values were delivered by Siemens, China and also verified during the SAR test.
+The values were delivered by Siemens, Munich.

 To control the output power stability during the SAR test the used DASY4 system calculates the power drift by measuring the e-field at the same location at the beginning and at the end of the measurement for each test position.
 These drift values can be found in the above tables labeled as: (Drift[dB]).
 This ensures that the power drift during one measurement is within 5%.
-Please note that we add the measured "power drift" values from the DASY4 system since the used CMU 200 delivers only 1 usable position after decimal point and therefore only one power level is listed in the above tables.